erduotong/nuitka-doc-zh/docs/--help.md

     --user-package-configuration-file=YAML_FILENAME
                         User provided Yaml file with package configuration.
                         You can include DLLs, remove bloat, add hidden dependencies.
+Check the Nuitka Package Configuration
-Check User Manual for a complete description of the format to use.
+                        Manual for a complete description of the format to use.
 Can be given multiple times.
 Defaults to empty.
     --full-compat       Enforce absolute compatibility with CPython.
 Do not even allow minor deviations from CPython behavior, e.g. not having better tracebacks or exception